brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ADAdmin-Tools/README.md

 ### Script Descriptions (Alphabetically Ordered):

-1. **Add-Workstations-and-GrantPermissions.ps1:** Automates adding workstations to the domain and granting appropriate permissions.
+1. **Add-ADComputers-and-GrantJoinPermissions.ps1:** Automates adding workstations to the domain and granting appropriate permissions.

-2. **Broadcast-UserLogonMessage-viaGPO.ps1** and **Broadcast-UserLogonMessageViaGPO.hta:** Displays customizable warning messages on workstations upon user login, leveraging GPO for wide-reaching communication in IT managed environments.
+2. **Broadcast-ADUserLogonMessage-viaGPO.ps1** and **Broadcast-ADUserLogonMessage-viaGPO.hta:** Displays customizable warning messages on workstations upon user login, leveraging GPO for wide-reaching communication in IT managed environments.

 3. **Check-ServicesPort-Connectivity.ps1:** Checks services ports connectivity through a GUI, displaying real-time results and exporting successful connections to a CSV file for network diagnostics and verification.

-4. **Cleanup-InactiveADWorkstations.ps1:** Identifies and removes inactive workstation accounts from Active Directory (AD), enhancing network security and organizational efficiency.
+4. **Cleanup-InactiveADComputers.ps1:** Identifies and removes inactive workstation accounts from Active Directory (AD), enhancing network security and organizational efficiency.

 5. **Clear-and-Initiate-DomainGPOSync.ps1:** Performs a complete reset of Domain GPOs with confirmation via a user-friendly GUI, followed by re-synchronization to ensure current policies are accurately applied.